Best smartwatches for battery life 2025

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 When deciding on the best smartwatches for battery life, your first consideration should be this: MIP or AMOLED?
-More fitness watch brands are transitioning to AMOLED because they're brighter, more efficient, less likely to burn in than they were in the past, and because they want to compete with mainstream watches.
+More fitness watch brands are transitioning to AMOLED its brighter, more efficient, less likely to burn in than in the past, and to compete with mainstream watches.
 But the old guard still prefers MIP, which is lower-res and looks worse indoors but is much more readable outdoors in most conditions.
 I prefer AMOLED, even if it means shorter battery life; you'll have to decide if you agree or disagree.

 If you choose AMOLED, the next decision is obvious: do you want a smartwatch or fitness watch?
 Among the best Android smartwatches, most Wear OS models last no longer than four days, whereas even short-lived Fitbit watches last six days, and Garmins last a couple of weeks.
 Do you want to lose functionality in exchange for battery peace of mind?

 I can't answer those questions for you, but hopefully, I've given you enough information to decide.
-I hope the information helps you select a watch you'll love and be happy with this holiday season.
+I hope the information helps you select a watch you'll love and be happy with for years to come.

 Michael L Hicks